Knotx/knotx/documentation/src/main/wiki/GettingStarted.md

 A module that defines the communication model used to send event-related messages via the Event Bus.

 #### knotx-launcher
-A module that initialises system properties for Knot.x core.
-Currently only logger.
+A module consists of Knotx Starter Verticle, that supports starting verticles defined in the given configuration json.

 #### knotx-repository
 A module that contains the **repository** [verticle](http://vertx.io/docs/apidocs/io/vertx/core/Verticle.html) implementation.
 The repository is responsible for fetching templates.